Aaaaiiiiiee/family_blog/README.md

     * https://github.com/expressjs/multer/blob/master/README.md
     * https://stackoverflow.com/questions/39350040/uploading-multiple-files-with-multer
     * Search `how can i use multer by multiple upload`
-- [ ] Write Wiki about how to init&run this project
+- [x] Write Wiki about how to init&run this project
 - [ ] Run on gcp
+- [ ] why cannot connect in gcp_mysql in this shell
 - [ ] Make article Router ( This is about showing article )
 - [ ] what to do